Orcomp/DemoWebsite/documentation/independentplots/independentplots.md

 Highlight Column
 ==================

-In order to enable a highlight column, CTRL + click on any operation in the Gantt.
+In order to enable a highlight column, CTRL + click on any operation in the Gantt chart area.
 To disable it, CTRL + click on the same operation.

 ![Column Highlights](img/HighlightColumns.png)